top of page

 “Father of the Forest” estimated to be more than 3000 years old is the oldest and widest known kauri tree in the world.
 This tree is over 5 metres in diameter and has a girth greater than Tane Mahuta (16.4 metres) but the trunk is much shorter at only 10.2 metres giving a total height of 29.9 metres and an estimated volume of 208 cubic metres.

-Footprints Waipoua Twilight Tour
+Footprints - Waipoua Group Twilight Encounter

 The spiritual environment of the Waipoua Forest provides a natural stage for an unforgettable Footprints Waipoua encounter with some of the largest remaining kauri trees in the world.
 Stepping into our special world you will be walking under the same stars that guided our ancestor Kupe from legendary Hawaiiki to New Zealand.
 On the paths of the forest, we meet trees that were already giants before his arrival and that were standing before the birth of Christ.